List of The Unit characters: Bridget Sullivan

-Warrant Officer 1 Bridget Sullivan (United States Army, call sign "Red Cap") is a United States Army soldier whom joined the Unit during the events of the Season 4 episode "Sacrifice".
+Warrant Officer 1 Bridget Sullivan (United States Army, call sign "Red Cap") is a United States Army soldier who joined the Unit during the events of the Season 4 episode "Sacrifice".
 While undercover with an arms dealer for 18 months, Bridget was instrumental in the Unit's success in eliminating the dealer's threat.
 En route back to the United States the team is called back into action to answer an attack on the presidential line of succession.
 Terrorists had penetrated the military itself, posing as National Guard troopers and even going so far as to obtain the day's safety word.

 In the Season 4 episode "Into Hell, Part 2", she risks her career by ordering helicopters to cross the border into Syria to rescue the rest of the Unit, the team later blackmailing the CIA in order to get her reinstated.

 While the men of the Unit accept her, the attitude of the Unit wives to Bridget is less certain, especially as she is instrumental in having them rehoused as a security measure at the beginning of season 4.
 It is noticeable the women do not seem to socialize with her or welcome her to the group as they do with the new male Unit members and their families.

 She is almost raped by Sam McBride, who only did so to provide a convincing cover for himself to leave the Unit in disgrace and be recruited as a mercenary for a terrorist group.
 In the last episode he apologizes to her and she seems to accept it whilst keeping distance between them.

 She often serves in the TOC and is often used in the undercover role but not in straight combat missions.
 She carries a Colt .45 automatic pistol as a sidearm (something which impresses Mack Gerhardt) and a .22 derringer as a backup weapon.
 She also uses a Colt .32 to rescue Bob Brown in 'Misled and Misguided'.
 She is highly intelligent and speaks fluent Arabic and French, and like the rest of the team is willing and able to kill in cold blood if ordered to, such as the assassination she executes in "Best Laid Plans".

 According to the writers; in season 5, Bridget would have discovered that Sam was gay and become his confidant.
 She would have entered into a relationship with Jonas Blane, but eventually break it off as she would fear that his feelings for her are clouding his tactical judgement.
 She is instrumental in helping Colonel Ryan recruit and train more women into the Unit.
 In the mid-season, she would be mortally wounded on a mission, her dying words forgiving Sam for the fake rape, her death in turn aggravating Jonas' combat stress.
 One of her brothers would refuse to accept the cover story surrounding her death and ally himself with the human rights group attempting to expose and prosecute the Unit.